Jasioski/dev-config-files/README.md

 however the `jasio_setup.sh` script was developed with Debian based Linux distributions in mind.

 The part of the script responsible for installing programs makes use of the apt package manager and snap.
-If your system does not have the apt package manager or snap installed, feel free to install the development programs manually.
+If your system does not have the apt package manager, feel free to install the development programs manually.

 Configuring vim and bash **should work** on any system.